Dym077/goal-mine/README.md

 - ![Green2](documentation/green2%20(2).png)
 - This color value is similar to the one above, but has a HEX value of #22a11f and it was used on som lettering on the base.html.
 - ![Red](documentation/red.png)
 - The red color is often used to signal a warning or something that needs som extra attention, but it can also be decorative and serve multiple purposes to ease accessibility in a web app.
 It has been used for some lettering as well as on the delete button in the goal area.
+While it's quite obvious that this hue is more reminiscent of orange than anything else, I choose to call it red for this project.
 - ![Grey](documentation/grey1.png)
 A great background color for most purposes in a web app.
 The developer should pay some attention to the choice of letters to work in conjunction with the background though.